smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **When**: This will ALWAYS be called once per execution, except when a failure occurs earlier in the
      * request pipeline.
      *
-     * **Available Information**: [RequestInterceptorContext.request] is ALWAYS available.
-This request may have been
+     * **Modifications**: This request may have been  modified by earlier [modifyBeforeSerialization] hooks, and may
-     * modified by earlier [modifyBeforeSerialization] hooks, and may be modified further by later ones.
+     * be modified further by later ones.
      *
      * **Error Behavior**: If errors are raised by this hook, execution will jump to [modifyBeforeCompletion]
      * with the raised error as the [ResponseInterceptorContext.response] result.
      */
-    public fun modifyBeforeSerialization(context: RequestInterceptorContext<Input>): Input = context.request
+    public suspend fun modifyBeforeSerialization(context: RequestInterceptorContext<Input>): Input = context.request

     /**
      * A hook called before the input message is marshalled into a (protocol) transport message.